How Pay by Mobile Deposits Work 2026: Your Complete Guide

 2. Enters a UK mobile number (or the site auto-detects it via header enrichment).

-3. Confirms the charge with an SMS PIN or carrier-hosted prompt.
+3. Confirms the charge via SMS PIN or a carrier-hosted prompt.

 4. The casino credits the balance instantly; the amount appears on the next phone bill or is removed from PAYG credit.

 No bank details, no e-wallet log-ins—just the phone.
-This method is possible because carrier billing providers (Boku, Fonix, others) act as an intermediary between the casino and the mobile networks.
+This method is possible because carrier billing providers (such as Boku and Fonix) act as intermediaries between the casino and mobile networks.

-2. Casino API call: Backend sends Charge to the PSP (aggregator).
+2. Casino API call: Backend sends a Charge to the PSP (aggregator).

 3. PSP routing: The aggregator routes the request to the correct mobile network operator (MNO).

 4. User authentication: SMS OTP (or carrier confirm page).
-User enters PIN / taps “Yes”.
+The user enters their PIN/taps “Yes”.

-6. PSP callback: Aggregator notifies casino; casino instantly credits player.
+6. PSP callback: The aggregator notifies the casino, which instantly credits the player.

-7. Settlement: Carrier settles with PSP; PSP settles with casino (usually on a monthly schedule).
+7. Settlement: The carrier settles with PSP, and PSP settles with the casino (usually monthly).

 The casino integrates a single PSP API.